JeffreyPanotes/azure-network-protocols/README.md

 </p>
 <p>

-  Click review and create our VM.
+  Click review and create .

   Now we will create the second Virtual Machine, but this time it will be a Ubuntu Server 20.04 LTS machine.
 It will be the same process as creating our first machine but instead we are going to switch the SSH public key to password instead.